cdddg/py-clean-arch/README.md

 #### Single Database Testing:

-To test against a single database, specify its URI by setting the `DATABASE_URI` environment variable:
+To conduct tests against a single database, specify its URI by configuring the `DATABASE_URI` environment variable:

 ```sh
 $ DATABASE_URI=<database-uri> pytest